Have you ever wished for a few extra

 - Unexpected Weight Gain

 I often joke that if I ever won an award for anything, it could be sleeping.
-In the past year, however, I’ve lost a lot of zzz’s.
-I was sleep deprived, unfocused and constantly fatigued.
+I’ve lost a lot of zzz’s over the years.
+It makes me unfocused, mood,y and fatigued.
 Sleep Deprivation can worsen depression and anxiety.
 So, I decided I needed to improve my own sleep hygiene to get more rest.

 Sleep Hygiene is defined as “a variety of different practices and habits that are necessary to have good nighttime sleep quality and full daytime alertness.”–National Sleep Foundation